robpduo/RedKing/README.md

   (May not have to install all these modules because I may have pushed everything up)
   1. Open Terminal
   2. CD into blackjack-frontend
-  3. Run each of these commands in the terminal npm install npm i axios<br/>
+  3. Run each of these commands in the terminal<br/>
+    npm install<br/>
+    npm i axios<br/>
     npm i react-router-dom<br/>
     npm i react-redux<br/>